Lupus and Rib Pain: Causes and 9 Ways To Manage It | MyLupusTeam

 9. Know When Rib Pain Is Serious or Life-Threatening

 Heart attacks and rib fractures can sometimes feel like costochondritis pain.
 Get emergency medical care if you experience rib or chest pain along with other common symptoms of a heart attack, like difficulty breathing, sweating, nausea, or pain that spreads to your arms, neck, or jaw.
-Talk to your doctor about a possible broken rib if you experience pain or tenderness when you move around or notice bruising in your chest area.
+Talk to your rheumatology specialist about a possible broken rib if you experience pain or tenderness when you move around or notice bruising in your chest area.

 Connect With Others Who Understand

-On MyLupusTeam, more than 222,000 people with lupus and their loved ones come together to ask questions, give advice, and share their stories with others who understand life with this condition.
+On MyLupusTeam, more than 231,000 people with lupus and their loved ones come together to ask questions, give advice, and share their stories with others who understand life with this condition.

 Have you experienced rib pain while living with lupus?
 How do you manage it?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.